katleho-collab/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+My background in personal branding and influencing could help in marketing software products or understanding user needs better.
+My social media management experience can also give me a unique understanding of user behavior and engagement digitaly, which can be valuable in developing social tools.

  - Identify any gaps or areas for further exploration.
+I need to strengthen my technical skills in programming and software development, to fully transition into a software engineer as best as i can.
+want to explore how my social media expertise can be applied in tech whether it'd be through internships or finding a way to use my socials to network and connect with other professonals in the same space.

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
+Landing an internship at a tech company ,maybe a social media or digital tools focussed tech company. building a portfolio and applying the ideas i have and building a couple of software projects.

     - Explain the rationale behind each goal.

+An internship offers hands-on experience, exposure, and a chance to apply my learning in the real-world .
+A portfolio showcases my abilities to potential employers, blending my past experience (e.g., social media) with my new technical skills.

 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
+    - Outline your long-term career aspirations. explore starting my own tech venture, like a social media tool or platform, as soon as my skills are good enough to enable me to.

     - Describe how these align with your interests and skills.
+I value creativity and problem-solving, at which fits the dynamic, and i love entrepreneurship.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

 - Detail specific actions or steps needed to achieve each short-term goal.

+Apply to internships via platforms like LinkedIn as soon as i can.
+Practice coding interviews and meet with career services and polish my portfolio.

-    - Include any resources or support required.
+- Include any resources or support required. any extra tutoring services,other courses(free) textbooks, and academic advisors.
+Career services for resume help, LinkedIn for networking, and internship listings.

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.